dotXem/GLYFE/README.md

 ### Prerequisites

-To simulate the data need to run the benchmark, you will need a [MATLAB](https://fr.mathworks.com/products/matlab.html) (R2018b has been used) and a [T1DMS licence](https://tegvirginia.com/software/t1dms/) (v3.2.1).
+To simulate the data need to run the benchmark, you will need a [MATLAB](https://fr.mathworks.com/products/matlab.html) (here, the R2018b version under Windows has been used) and a [T1DMS licence](https://tegvirginia.com/software/t1dms/) (v3.2.1).

 To run the benchmark, you will need the following ```Python 3.6``` libraries
 ```